aRustyDev/SysAdmin-Scripts/TestScripts/README.md

+# Test Scripts Purpose

-# This is just a sub-repo for my scripts that arent finished yet.
+This is just a sub-repo for my scripts that arent finished yet.